ZA

 The 5-step picture (read once, remember forever)

-(1) Confirm the track (will vs no will; marriage context; overseas assets) → (2) Confirm who can act (executor/representative) → (3) Get the Master’s letter (Executorship/Authority) → (4) Collect & secure assets / pay debts → (5) Distribute to heirs + keep records.
+(1) Confirm the track (will vs no will; marriage regime; family context; overseas assets) → (2) Confirm who can act (executor/representative) → (3) Get the Master’s letter (Executorship or Authority) → (4) Collect and secure assets / pay debts → (5) Distribute to heirs + keep records.

-Bottom line: In South Africa, “the key” is formal authority under the Master’s supervision, plus clean identity/relationship documents and a disciplined paper trail.
+Bottom line: In South Africa, the key is formal authority under the Master’s supervision, plus clean identity and relationship documents and a disciplined paper trail.

 Which situation are you in? (fast decision flow)